 Catastrophic plans also cover at least 3 primary care visits per year before you’ve met your deductible.

 Beyond those services, you’ll have to meet your annual deductible before the plan starts paying.
-That means you could be on the hook for major health care bills if you get seriously sick or injured.
+That means you could be on the hook for major medical bills if you get seriously sick or injured.

 Should I consider a catastrophic health plan?